ordina-jworks/ordina-jworks.github.io/_posts/2016-03-05-HTTP-Public-Key-Pinning-with-Spring-Security.md

 * Our backup production certificate: `E9CZ9INDbd+2eRQozYqqbQ2yXLVKB9+xcprMF+44U1g=`

 ### Configuring Spring Security
 As of version **4.1.0.RC1**, which will be released March 24th 2016, the `HpkpHeaderWriter` has been added to the security module.
-There are 2 ways to implement this feature, either by **Java configuration** or by using the older, but still supported, **XML configuration**.
+The 2 easiest ways to implement this feature is either by **Java configuration** or by using the older, but still supported, **XML configuration**.
 Below you can find both solutions:

 ##### Java config
 {% highlight java %}